-Example Perceptual Maps
+Lots of Example Perceptual Maps

-You will notice that there are three different perceptual maps presented across four different markets.
-This has been done deliberately to demonstrate how the positioning of firms and brands can be constructed using different product attributes on the perceptual map.
 I would encourage you, where appropriate, to produce multiple perceptual maps and even present more than one in your marketing assignment.
 This is because multiple maps will allow you to look at the same market and competitive sets in different ways and should deliver greater insights.
+Please review: Perceptual Maps: Best Practice

 Please keep in mind that we are mapping the perceptions of consumers (or a specific target market), not the actual reality of the market.
 As marketers, it is necessary for us to understand how consumers differentiate between brands in their minds.